FacebookLinkedInTwitterEmail

 After graduation, you may find a position at a hospital or healthcare system as a nursing informatics specialist, clinical analyst, or director or manager of clinical informatics.

-The average salary for nursing informatics specialists is $80,735, according to Payscale as of November 2022.
+The average salary for nursing informatics specialists is $84,109, according to 2024 estimates from Payscale.
 Nursing informatics specialists may earn more if they have an informatics certification, 11 or more years of experience, and a doctoral degree.

-According to the 2020 Nursing Informatics Workforce survey, 49% of nursing informaticists earn $100,000 or more annually.
+According to the 2023 Nursing Informatics Workforce survey from the Healthcare Information and Management Systems Society, 60% of nursing informaticists reported earning a base annual salary of $100,000 or more.
 This includes:

 71%